Observations in TNG: "Final Mission"

 The person firing the phaser in this shot clearly is not Wil Wheaton.
 Note how dark this shot is in TNG-R. Perhaps to conceal that otherwise the double would be even better recognizable in HD?

 Two shots of the sentry of Lambda Paz.
-The reconstructed effect in TNG-R.
+The faithfully reconstructed effect in TNG-R.

 A close look at the season 4 tricorder.
+The characteristic display screen will be in use for about two seasons.
 A good look at the tricorder in HD.

 The sentry passes through Wesley Crusher.
 The reconstructed effects in TNG-R.